5 Best Portable Toilets For Camping, RVs, Hiking (2019 Reviews)

 How to flush a portable toilet?
 Most of them have a flushing method but the SereneLife toilet is the easiest and more reliable to use.
 You can see the flush nozzle of the outdoor toilet that you just press like a normal toilet button and start the flush.

 Being above 11 pounds, it is the heaviest reviewed toilet for camping.
-Well, how heavy are the best toilets for outdoor?
+Well, how heavy are the best camping toilets for outdoor?
 About 10 pounds is the short answer.
 We’ll see a toilet that weighs only 3 pounds and is very movable.
-However, when designing a portable toilet, you really need to have two separate parts – water tank and the bowl, along with the sealing waste valve, waste tang tube with cap and so on.
-All of these add weight to the portable toilet making it a bit less portable but much more comfortable and useful.
+However, when designing a camping toilet, you really need to have two separate parts – water tank and the bowl, along with the sealing waste valve, waste tang tube with cap and so on.
+All of these add weight to the camping toilet making it a bit less portable but much more comfortable and useful.

 The SereneLife toilet holds 5.3 gallons in the portable toilet water tank which is enough for more than 50 flushes.
 Oh, and just look at the reviews on Amazon.
 Have you seen a product that would have 4.9/5 star rating?
 Pretty much everybody loves the reliability of the SereneLife toilet.